Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Implementing High Availability for Containers

-To achieve high availability for your CCE containers, you can do as follows:
+To achieve high availability for the containers in a CCE cluster, you can:

 1. Deploy three master nodes for the cluster.